San Joaquin River Dissolved Oxygen TMDL

 Implementation of TMDL

-The TMDL contains a Program of Implementation, which describes actions required for those responsible for the contributing factors (load and non-load) of the dissolved oxygen impairment, and includes actions to be taken by the Central Valley Regional Water Board to ensure completion of these requirements.
+- The TMDL contains a Program of Implementation, which describes actions required by those responsible for the contributing factors of the dissolved oxygen impairment, and includes actions to be taken by the Central Valley Regional Water Board to ensure completion of these requirements.

-In 1999, stakeholders formed a Steering Committee and participated in the formation of the TMDL.
+- In 1999, stakeholders formed a Steering Committee and participated in the formation of the TMDL.
 A Technical Working Group was formed to provide a public forum for discussing and disseminating technical information.
+A website was developed to store all of the technical information generated during the TMDL development.

 2005 Final TMDL Report and Approvals